Vector lineart tutorial

 Vector lineart is non-degradable!

 Have you ever linearted something and then been like “hmm, I want to resize/rotate this”, and then you do it and the lineart becomes all blurry?
 That’s an inherent limitation of raster that you can’t get around.
-If you resize a line then it will have to stretch the pixels and in the process the color will lose its sharpness.
-Also, the line weight will no longer be consistent, which is a big problem with this art style.
+If you resize a line then it will have to stretch the pixels and in the process the line will lose its sharpness.
+Also, the line weight will no longer be consistent, which is a problem with this visual novel art style.

 With vector, since it’s a matter of just shifting coordinates around, this problem doesn’t happen at all.